carlotagomezmontes/DressMatch-Code/README.md

 Main functions of the platform:

-The program aims to provide fashion insight to its users Allows users to input the clothing item the own to provide a more personalized service.
+The program aims to provide fashion insight to its users.

+Allows users to input the clothing item the own to provide a more personalized service.